icsob2025/icsob2025.github.io/PhDRetreatSubmissions/index.md

 The PhD Retreat submission must consist of two elements:
 <br>

 A letter from the PhD student’s supervisor.
 The letter should include the current state of the PhD student’s research as well as the expected date to complete the PhD thesis.
-The letter should be submitted via email, directed to the PhD Retreat chairs (<a href= "mailto:rps@uniriotec.br" target="_blank">rps@uniriotec.br</a>, <a href= "mailto:dron.khanna@unibz.it" target="_blank">dron.khanna@unibz.it</a>, and <a href= "mailto:e.elshan@vu.nl" target="_blank">e.elshan@vu.nl</a>); and
+The letter should be submitted via email, directed to the PhD Retreat chairs (<a href= "mailto:rps@uniriotec.br" target="_blank">rps@uniriotec.br</a>, <a href= "mailto:dron.khanna@unibz.it" target="_blank">dron.khanna@unibz.it</a>, and <a href= "mailto:e.elshan@vu.nl" target="_blank">e.elshan@vu.nl</a>).

+Papers can be submitted through our dedicated <a href="https://easychair.org/conferences/?conf=icsob2024" target="_blank">EasyChair submission system</a>.
 <br>

 A short paper that describes the PhD student’s thesis.
 The short paper should not be anonymous and should meet the following requirements:

-Papers can be submitted through our dedicated <a href="https://easychair.org/conferences/?conf=icsob2024" target="_blank">EasyChair submission system</a>.
 <br>
 <ul style="list-style: none;">
   <li>Be authored only by the student and his/her supervisors;</li>